Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Some preliminaries on weight structures

 \item Given $f\in\cu (X,Y)$, where $X,Y\in\obj\cu$, we will call the third vertex of (any) distinguished triangle $X\stackrel{f}{\to}Y\to Z$ a {\it cone} of $f$.\footnote{Recall that different choices of cones are connected by non-unique isomorphisms.}\

-\item For an additive category $B$ we write $K(B)$ for the homotopy category of (cohomological) complexes over $B$.
-Its full subcategory of bounded complexes will be denoted by $K^b(B)$.
+\item For an additive category $\bu$ we write $K(\bu)$ for the homotopy category of (cohomological) complexes over $\bu$.
+Its full subcategory of bounded complexes will be denoted by $K^b(\bu)$.
 We will write $M=(M^i)$ if $M^i$ are the terms of the complex $M$.

-\item Note yet that we will call any (covariant) homological functor a homology theory.
-So, for a complex $A=(A^i,d^i)$ of abelian groups we call the quotient $\ke d^i/\imm d^{i-1}$ the $i$-th {\bf homology} of $A$ (in particular, we use this "cohomological" convention for the Chow-weight homology theory).
+\item Note yet that we will call any (covariant) homological functor (from a triangulated category) a homology theory.
+Consequently, for a complex $A=(A^i,d^i)$ of abelian groups we call the quotient $\ke d^i/\imm d^{i-1}$ the $i$-th {\bf homology} of $A$ (in particular, we use this "cohomological" convention for the Chow-weight homology theory).

 \end{itemize}